Qihoo360/360zhinao/README.md

 <br>

 # News and Updates
-- 2024.04.12 We release **360Zhinao-7B** 1.0 version,  include the base model and three chat model with sequence lengths of 4K, 32K adn 360K.
+- 2024.04.12 We release **360Zhinao-7B** 1.0 version,  include the base model and three chat model with sequence lengths of 4K, 32K and 360K.

 <br>